kapfenho/iam-deployer/README.markdown

 The virtual machine is created with `vagrant up`, configuration and trigger points for software installation is inside Vagrantfile.

-System configuration: the script "1.
-XXX" produces a script that needs to be executed as root.
-This root-ocript will also create the application users and groups.
+System configuration: the script "sys.sh" produces a script that needs to be executed as root.
+This root-script will also create the application users and groups.

 The application installation scripts can then be run as the appropriate